 Basically, press the "on" button once then hold in any one of the four triggers:

-The mower will power off as soon as you let go of the trigger(s), though it's quite happy to stay on if you swap hands/positions so long as at least one is held in at any given time.
+The mower will power off as soon as you stop holding down at least one of the triggers, though it's quite happy to stay on if you swap hands/positions so long as at least one is held in at any given time.
 The triggers are quite light, and it's not a big ask to hold one in while you're pushing the mower around.

 And there you have it.
 Some essential specs for the mower: